dandisy/webcore/README.md

     php artisan storage:link

-then get it on your favorite browser,
+then get it all on your favorite browser,

-OPTIONAL if you want to activated oauth

-    edit the uri oauth in vue files in resources/assets/js/components/passport
+OPTIONAL if you want to activated oauth edit the uri oauth in vue files in resources/assets/js/components/passport

     php artisan passport:keys